get ready to explore

 Telephone number 869-465-4161

-Notification of parcels received for students will be made through their “rossvet.edu.kn” email.
-You will need to pick up the notification in Student Services in the Student Union prior to going to the Parcel Post Office, shipping or courier company to retrieve the parcels.
+Notification of parcels received for you will be made through your “rossvet.edu.kn” email.
+You will need to pick up the notification at Student Services in the Student Union before going to the Parcel Post Office, shipping, or courier company to retrieve the parcels.

 The Post Office (467-1348) and package office is located on Bay Road.

-- Letter to US via airmail is $.90 EC
+- Letter to the US via airmail is $.90 EC

-- Postcards to US via airmail is $.80 EC
+- Postcards to the US via airmail is $.80 EC

-If you contact either Tropical Shipping in Miami, 1-305-805-7400, (your packages will arrive at the port by ship); or AmeriJet which flies to St. Kitts, 800-927-6059, (your packages will arrive at the airport).
-Give the shipping vendor your shipment destination, and your arrival date they can back track and let you know when you should have your personal items ready for shipping.
-It is much easier if this is done so that your shipment arrives within a few days of your arrival and not weeks before or after.
-Do not write on containers or indicate your contents to contain "personal belongings/items."
-Since 09/11 shippers are not allowed to ship anything under this title especially by air.
+Before moving to St. Kitts, we recommend the following methods for shipping your items.
+You may contact either Tropical Shipping in Miami, 1-305-805-7400, (your packages will arrive at the port by ship); or AmeriJet which flies to St. Kitts, 800-927-6059, (your packages will arrive at the airport).
+Give the shipping vendor your shipment destination and your arrival date.
+They can provide you with an estimated shipping date for your items.
+Do not write on containers or indicate your contents to contain “personal belongings/items.”
+Shippers are no longer allowed to ship anything under this title.

 869-465-8753, option 4